 What Is Massage?

 Massage is a hands-on therapy that addresses the tendons, muscles, and other soft tissues by gently manipulating these areas with your hands and flexing the joints.
 Massage increases blood flow to sore spots and removes lactic acid that collects in tissues and makes the pup stiff and painful.
 That helps pups recover more quickly from muscle pain or strain, and can also loosen tight tendons and scar tissue from old injuries.
+It can also help them to sleep.

 Massage is a good way to relax with your pup after high energy play.
 Very young pups shouldn't exercise too much anyway or can risk injuring themselves.
 Adolescent dogs, though, can be hard to contain and sometimes get sore just from growing so fast.
 Dogs that are active in canine sports like agility and flyball can become stiff, and a massage before and after these fun sessions can be helpful.
 A massage can ease the discomfort, and get the youngster ready to rumble all over again.